simile-or-not/c-set/README.md

 This design was inspired by anitrez's [Simple Dynamic Strings](https://github.com/antirez/sds/).

-This library uses the preprocessor to perform compile-time type checks, which make sure the pointer type of a vector corresponds to the type of its contents.
-The type checks are done using GCC's `typeof` operator, which is only implemented in some compilers, such as Clang and GCC, and will not work under the Visual Studio C compiler.
+This library uses the preprocessor to perform compile-time type checks.
+The type checks are done using C23's `typeof` operator, which was actually implemented in some compilers before C23 (such as GCC and Clang).
+[Older versions of MSVC](https://learn.microsoft.com/en-us/cpp/c-language/typeof-unqual-c?view=msvc-170#requirements) do not support the `typeof` operator.
+See [Missing typeof Reference Sheet](missing-typeof-reference-sheet) for info about vector usage when `typeof` is not present.

-If you're using this library for a C++ project, you can swap each occurrence of `typeof` with `decltype`, which *is* standardized in C++.
+If you're using this library in a C++ project, and `decltype` is supported, a macro substitute for `typeof` will automatically be applied.

 # Usage